PayPal Payouts API Integration in PHP

 • paypal-sdk/paypal_client.php: A PHP class to send requests to PayPal endpoints.

-Before we send any kind of resource request to PayPal we need an access token to authenticate our request.
-We will be sending two requests one to get an access token and other to send payouts so we will first write a function that can be used in both requests.
-To get an access token we need our client ID and Client Secret.
+Before we send any kind of resource request to PayPal, we need an access token to authenticate our request.
+We will be sending two requests: one to get an access token and another to send payouts, so we will first write a function that can be used in both requests.
+To get an access token, we need our client ID and Client Secret.

 Step 1: Create a PayPal Sandbox Account and Get Client Credentials

-First we setup a sandbox account and create an App.
-After our app is created we get our client ID and client secret.
-Next under "SANDBOX APP SETTINGS" enable payouts options to allow our app to send requests to PayPal Payouts API.
+First, we set up a sandbox account and create an app.
+After our app is created, we get our client ID and client secret.
+Next, under "SANDBOX APP SETTINGS", enable payout options to allow our app to send requests to the PayPal Payouts API.

 We have divided the PayPal payouts integration into three basic steps: